 Blue and Orange Morality: The aliens have, well, alien morality systems, and the humans have various group-oriented moral systems that are not at all modern Western.

-Con Lang: One of the first, and most developed.
-Barker developed Tekumel for basically the same reasons Tolkien did: to build a language around.
+Con Lang: This universe has some of the first examples, the most developed by far being Tsolyáni, the others being Yán Koryáni, Livyáni, Engsvanyáli and Sunúz.
+There are grammar books for all of them, and Tsolyáni even has a dictionary and a pronunciation guide.
+Barker developed Tékumel for basically the same reasons Tolkien did: to build a language around.
 The results (there are several) are a combination of conversion and original.

 Eternal English: Completely averted.
 English is the dead language of a long dead culture.

 Language Drift: The setting has changed over tens of thousands of years, and drift applies.